aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin_int_sum.rst

 link the code to the ``codeinfo`` object.
-For each code, you need to create a ``CodeInfo`` object, specify the code UUID, and define the command line parameters that should be passed to the code as a list of strings (only paramters after the executable name must be specified.
+For each code, you need to create a ``CodeInfo`` object, specify the code UUID, and define the command line parameters that should be passed to the code as a list of strings (only parameters after the executable name must be specified.
 Moreover, AiiDA takes care of escaping spaces and other symbols).
 In our case, our code requires the name of the input file, followed by the name of the output file, so we write::